-Area Course Title Concentration Credit Hours
+Area Course Title Concentartion

-Introductory PM 10000 Christian Ministry 3
+Indroductory PM 10000 Christian Ministry 3

-(13 courses) NT 10000 Introduction to Interpreting the New Testament 3
+(13 Courses) NT 10000 Introduction to Interpreting the New Testamen 3

 OT 10000 Introduction to Interpreting the Old Testament 3

 TH 10000 Christian Beliefs 3

 CH 10000 Introduction to Church History 3

 EM 20000 Introduction to Educational Ministry 3

 WP 20000 Theology of Worship and Preaching 3

-PC 20000 Introduction to Pastoral Care 3 3
+PC 20000 Introduction to Pastoral Care 3

 ET 20000 Introduction to Christian Ethics 3

 CM 20000 Mission of the Church 3

-FM 10108 Formation for Ministry (1st Semester) 1
+FM 10108 Formation for Ministry (1st Semester) 1.5

-FM 20108 Formation for Ministry (2nd Semester) 1
+FM 20108 Formation for Ministry (2nd Semester) 1.5

-FM 30108 Formation for Ministry (Last Semester) 1

 Practica PC 01151 Clinical Practicum 3

 (3 courses) PM 01100 Supervised Parish Practicum 3

 WP 01104 Worship and Preaching Practicum 3

-Specified Electi ves
+Specified ĺ ĺ

-(11 courses) course with a CH designation except CH03834,
+Electives History (any co urse with a CH designation exceptCH03834,

-СН03735, СН I03945) 3
+(11 courses) СНо3735, СНо 3

-y course with a TH designation except TH03953 and nd
+Theology (any course with a TH designation except TH03953 Ũ

-TH01111) 3
+and TH01111) 3

-Biblical Studi 6
+· · · · (any courses with OT or NT prefixes) 6

-Ethics and Mission (any courses with the ET or CM prefixes) 6
+sion (any courses with the ET or CM prefixes) 6

-Practice of Ma 9
+istry (at least one must be a preaching elective 9

-while others may bear EM, PC, WP and or PM prefixes)
+y bear EM, PC, WP and or PM prefixes)

-Cross Cultura l Studies 6
+Cross Cultural Studies 6

-Free Electives (4 courses) Free Electives s 12
+Free Electives Free Electives 12

+(4 courses)

+Totals 31 courses 87

-Cross Cultural Studies designates those courses that expose the student to the perspectives of diverse communities and aspects of cultures beyond or different from the student's own cultural, ethnic, social or ecclesial context.
+\\Cross Cultural Studies designates those courses that expose the student to the perspectives of diverse communities and aspects of cultures beyond or different from the student's own cultural, ethnic, social or ecclesiastical context.
 For this reason, students must select courses that differ from their own context to meet the requirement for cross-cultural studies.
 Courses counting toward fulfilling this requirement must be approved by the student's advisor or the VPAA/Dean.